On Complex Lie Algebroids with Constant Real Rank: Complex Lie algebroids

 Note that CR structures have trivial real distribution.
-However, they are the only CLA with this property.
-Indeed, assume that $A^{\real}=0$, then $A$ is an involutive since $\g(A)=0$ and $A^{\real}=A\cap TM=0$. \begin{proposition} Let $A$ be a CLA.
-Then, $A^{\real}=0$ if and only if $A$ is a CR structure. \end{proposition}
+In fact, they are the only CLAs with this property.
+Indeed, assume that $A^{\real}=0$, then $A$ is an involutive because $\g(A)=0$ and $A^{\real}=A\cap TM=0$. \end{Example} \begin{Proposition} Let $A$ be a CLA.
+Then, $A^{\real}=0$ if and only if $A$ is a CR structure. \end{Proposition}